ksereda/Docker-Makefile/README.md

-# Using Docker with docker-compose and makefile for Gradlew\ project (Linux)
+# Using Docker with docker-compose and makefile for Gradle project (Linux)